-The engineering section supports various types of infrastructure service requests supporting mission-critical applications, databases, and systems through projects, routine system maintenance and requested activities from within and out-Below is the number of support request handled by the section for the 2019-2020 timeframe.
-In CY 2020, this section fielded 2,818 requests for service.
+The engineering section supports various types of infrastructure service requests supporting mission-critical applications, databases, and systems through projects, routine system maintenance and requested activities from within and outside the agency.

-OFFICE OF LEGAL AFFAIRS
+OFFICE OF LEGAL AFFAIRS (BASS)

 The Office of Legal Affairs consists of attorneys licensed by the State Bar of Virginia and support staff.
 Each attorney is a sworn member of the Department and carries the rank of lieutenant or first sergeant attorney.
 The attorneys and civilian support staff perform the following duties for the Virginia Department of State Police: